-- At a meeting under the auspices of Council that is not a meeting of the Council or Delegated Committee, the Chief Executive Officer must ensure that a written record is kept of- - a) the names of all Councillors and members of Council staff attending; - b) the matters considered; - any conflict of interest disclosures made by a Councillor attending under subclause (3); - d) whether a Councillor who has disclosed a conflict of interest as required by subclause (3) leaves the meeting. - 2) The Chief Executive Officer must ensure that the written record of a meeting held under this clause is, as soon as practicable - a) reported at a meeting of the Council; and - incorporated in the minutes of that Council meeting. - 3) If a Councillor attending a meeting held under this clause knows, or would reasonably be expected to know, that a matter being considered by the meeting is a matter that, were the matter to be considered and decided by Council, the Councillor would have to disclose a conflict of interest, the Councillor must, at the time set out in subclause (4), disclose to the meeting that they have a conflict of interest and leave the meeting whilst the matter is being considered by the meeting. - A Councillor must disclose the conflict of interest either- - immediately before the matter in relation to which the Councillor has a conflict of interest is considered; or - b) if the Councillor realises that they have a conflict of interest after consideration of the matter has begun, as soon as the Councillor becomes aware that they have a conflict of interest.
+- 1) At a meeting under the auspices of Council that is not a meeting of the Council or Delegated Committee, the Chief Executive Officer must ensure that a written record is kept of - a) the names of all Councillors and members of Council staff attending; - b) the matters considered; - c) any conflict of interest disclosures made by a Councillor attending under subclause (3);

+- d) whether a Councillor who has disclosed a conflict of interest as required by subclause (3) leaves the meeting. - 2) The Chief Executive Officer must ensure that the written record of a meeting held under this clause is, as soon as practicable - a) reported at a meeting of the Council; and - b) incorporated in the minutes of that Council meeting. - 3) If a Councillor attending a meeting held under this clause knows, or would reasonably be expected to know, that a matter being considered by the meeting is a matter that, were the matter to be considered and decided by Council, the Councillor would have to disclose a conflict of interest, the Councillor must, at the time set out in subclause (4), disclose to the meeting that they have a conflict of interest and leave the meeting whilst the matter is being considered by the meeting. - 4) A Councillor must disclose the conflict of interest either - a) immediately before the matter in relation to which the Councillor has a conflict of interest is considered; or - b) if the Councillor realises that they have a conflict of interest after consideration of the matter has begun, as soon as the Councillor becomes aware that they have a conflict of interest.

-31. DISCLOSURE OF A CONFLICT OF INTEREST BY A MEMBER OF COUNCIL STAFF and who has a conflict of interest in a matter to which the information relates, must disclose the conflict of interest when providing the information and before the information is considered by the applicable meeting referred to in paragraph (a) or another member of staff referred to in paragraph (b).
+33. Disclosure of a conflict of interest by a member of Council staff and who has a conflict of interest in a matter to which the information relates, must disclose the conflict of interest when providing the information and before the information is considered by the applicable meeting referred to in paragraph (a) or another member of staff referred to in paragraph (b).

-- A member of Council staff who is providing information to: - a) a meeting of the Council, a Delegated Committee or a Community Asset Committee; or - another member of Council staff exercising a power of delegation or performing a statutory function -
+- 1) A member of Council staff who is providing information to: - a) a meeting of the Council, a Delegated Committee or a Community Asset Committee; or - b) another member of Council staff exercising a power of delegation or performing a statutory function -

-- 2) A disclosure made by a person under subclause (1) must be recorded: - a) in the minutes of the applicable meeting referred to in paragraph (a); or - in a conflict of interest disclosure register maintained by the Chief Executive Officer if the information is provided to another member of Council staff referred to in paragraph (b). - A member of Council staff who has a conflict of interest in a matter in which they also have delegated power, duty or function must- - a) not exercise the power or discharge the duty or function; and - in the case of the Chief Executive Officer, disclose the type of interest and the nature of the interest to- - the Mayor, in writing, as soon as they become aware of the conflict of interest in the matter; and - ii. the Council by no later than the next meeting of the Council; and
+- 2) A disclosure made by a person under subclause (1) must be recorded: - a) in the minutes of the applicable meeting referred to in paragraph (a); or - b) in a conflict of interest disclosure register maintained by the Chief Executive Officer if the information is provided to another member of Council staff referred to in paragraph (b). - 3) A member of Council staff who has a conflict of interest in a matter in which they also have delegated power, duty or function must - a) not exercise the power or discharge the duty or function; and - b) in the case of the Chief Executive Officer, disclose the type of interest and the nature of the interest to - i. the Mayor, in writing, as soon as they become aware of the conflict of interest in the matter; and - ii. the Council by no later than the next meeting of the Council; and - c) in the case of any other member of staff, disclose the type of interest and the nature of the interest to the Chief Executive Officer, in writing, as soon as they become aware of the conflict of interest in the matter.